mihalis68/chef-bcpc/docs/network-arch-v1.md

 ##Layer 2 spanning

-In this version of the BCPC network architecture, all networks are required to be simply-connected internally at layer 2 (the storage network might not technically need this but we ignore this in V1).
+In this version of the BCPC network architecture, all networks are required to be simply-connected internally at Layer 2 (the storage network might not technically need this but we ignore this in V1).

 For small clusters, this simply means the cluster switch(es) must be